-The Writing Hub, situated in the School of Letters, Art and Media (SLAM), offers units of study in writing and rhetoric.
+The Writing Hub, situated in the School of Literature, Art and Media (SLAM), offers units of study in writing and rhetoric.

 Program structure and content

 Essays, exams, reports, speeches, bibliographies and reviews are everyday writing tasks for university students.
 The Writing Hub’s units of study enable students to develop a robust and effective writing process for their academic needs.
 After exploring ancient and contemporary theories of rhetoric and argumentation, our students are able to adapt their writing to different academic and professional tasks.